Sparking creative collisions to transform leadership and shape innovative culture

 Leading Innovation on the Edge Navigating the AI Adoption Divide (Andrew Grant &/or Dr Gaia Grant)

-1) Understand the impact of AI on leadership and innovation
+- Understand AI’s impact on leadership and innovation

-4) Apply practical models and tools designed to executive digital transformation with confidence
+- Apply iCLi and DPoP to execute digital change with confidence

 Remaining Competitive in The Innovation Race Who will win, who will lose, and why it matters